 In the evening we join our group for a fancy dinner, however, I can’t put anything in my mouth.
 As I learn later, we didn’t miss out.

 Soon after dinner, the big news breaks: there is some Aurora in the sky!
 I have prepared to go to bed fully clothed in case the sky illuminates in green overnight.
 We run as quick as we can, my heart jumps out of my chest and my shoelaces are undone.
 Everybody is on the outer deck, armed with cameras, tripods, and phones.
 What my eyes see my mind refuses to accept – thick clouds cover the sky and there is no trace of Aurora.
 False alarm!
 Maybe my third attempt to get a glimpse of the Northern Lights will be more successful than this.

 What can you do on a cruise when there are nearly 18 hours of darkness?
-Besides admiring the majestic landscape, we attend a lecture in German on sperm whales (it’s not what you may think; the animals’ heads are filled with a substance called spermaceti) – a reverence for my German companion and an opportunity to improve my rusty German language skills.
+Besides admiring the majestic landscape, we attend a lecture in German on sperm whales (it’s not what you may think; the animals’ heads are filled with a substance called spermaceti) – an opportunity to improve my rusty German language skills.
 Moreover, we make two stops, participate in a workshop to learn more about each other, have fun in the jacuzzi, and even watch a ”fashion” show in the evening.

 We spend the last day of our arctic adventure in Tromsø, one of the best places to see the Northern Lights.
 It snows, there is a thick fog, and the streets are slippery.
 This doesn’t stop us from taking the cable car to enjoy a panoramic view of the town.

-We leave for Oslo in the evening and the forecast is in our disadvantage – there is a chance of Northern Lights in Tromsø.
+We leave for Oslo in the evening and the forecast is to our disadvantage – there is a chance of Northern Lights in Tromsø.